 What are the age limitations?

-What happens to my luggage?You have the ability to carry luggage on most of our bikes.
-However, not everyone will wish to take everything with them all the time, so we can arrange forwarding of your luggage to various destinations along your route.
+For your convenience, you are welcome to store luggage in our shop both before and after your touring.
+While we can not be held responsible for any loss, our shop has 24 hour security and video cameras.
+As for the motorcycles, we have luggage (top boxes, tank bags, panniers) available for rental.
+We can also arrange forwarding of your luggage to various destinations along your route.
 This helps you avoid needing to carry everything with you every day.
 As this is an individual service tailored to your circumstances, please contact us for more information.

 I require a special diet.
 What do I do?

 You are ok, with some careful planning.
 We will do our best to make suggestions and recommendations.

 Is it possible to arrange a custom or private tour?

 Yes.
 Our afflilated partner company Ninja Tours offers a variety of self-guided and full guided tour options.
 They can book all aspects of your tour, including the use of a Rushcorp motorbike as part of the package.
 Please contact Ninja Tours directly at www.ninjatours.com.

 Call or e-mail us.
 We will be happy to answer any and all questions for you.
 Here is a page with contact information.
 We strive to answer any and all of your questions before you depart, so that the only surprises on tour are the pleasant ones we have planned for you!